Who is Harriet Hageman, the woman who beat Liz Cheney in the Wyoming House race?

 Hageman said in a statement that she decided to run against Cheney in the House because Cheney "betrayed Wyoming, betrayed the country and she betrayed me."

-Cheney was ostracized by senior members of the Republican Party for voting to impeach him and later criticizing him for his handling of the Jan.
+Cheney was ostracized by senior members of the Republican Party for voting to impeach Trump and later criticizing him for his handling of the Jan.
 6 Capitol riot.

 Roughly 70% of Wyoming voted for Trump and Cheney's repudiation of him became the red line for so many GOP voters who enthusiastically backed her not long ago.